kpostekk/opencore-composer/README.md

-# opencore-composer
+# OpenCore composer
-Easy and powerful OC customization tool inspired by Dockerfiles
+Easy and powerful OC customization tool inspired by Docker

+## How it works